-If your friends aren’t that fit, you’re statistically more likely to not be too.
+If your friends aren’t that fit, you’re statistically more likely to not be fit too.

 We are what we repeatedly do.
 Having a supportive social group that helps us makes strides with our own personal fitness journey is a huge element of success.

 Being around other fit people, rubs off on us.
 Where do you find people all chasing a similar goal of physical fitness?
-The gym…or something like it…
+The gym…or at least something like it…

 As we get to know people at a gym or health club over the course of weeks or months.
 You’ll generally find that a lot of them are just like you.
 You have something in common with them, or they’ve been been where you are now.